tuxx/fancylock/README.md

 - `post_lock_command`: Execute this command after unlocking the screen
 - `lock_pause_media`: Whether to pause all media players when locking the screen
 - `unlock_unpause_media`: Whether to unpause all media players when unlocking the screen

+## Display Server Compatibility

+FancyLock supports different display servers:

+### X11

+X11 is fully supported and has been extensively tested.

+### Wayland

+Wayland support is implemented for any compositor that supports the `ext_session_lock_v1` protocol, including:

+- Hyprland (tested)
+- Sway
+- River
+- Labwc
+- Wayfire
+- Weston

+If your Wayland compositor supports this protocol but is not explicitly detected, FancyLock will still attempt to use the standard Wayland locking mechanism.

 ## Current Status